clairecDS/ProjectSidewalk_Remix/intial_docs/readme.md

+# Comparative Study: Reducing Cost to Manage Accessibility with Existing Data

-these are the generic docs required for the capstone project at the DS@SMU program
+### These are the generic documents required for the Capstone Project at the MSDS@SMU program